awsdocs/amazon-ecs-developer-guide/doc_source/ecs-ami-versions.md

 | 20200706 | `1.41.1` | `19.03.6-ce` | `1.41.1-1` |
 | 20200623 | `1.41.0` | `19.03.6-ce` | `1.41.0-1` |

-You can retrieve the current Amazon ECS\-optimized Amazon Linux 2 \(Inferentia\) AMI using the AWS CLI with the following command:
+You can retrieve the current Amazon ECS optimized Amazon Linux 2 \(Inferentia\) AMI using the AWS CLI with the following command:

 ```
 aws ssm get-parameters --names /aws/service/ecs/optimized-ami/amazon-linux-2/inf/recommended